sbegaudeau/sbegaudeau.github.com/_posts/2017-11-25-chrome-devtools-part1.markdown

 ## Additional tabs

-The end result computed from all the CSS rules that applies to the element can be seen in the `Computed` tab.
+The end result computed from all the CSS rules that apply to the element can be seen in the `Computed` tab.
 It is also possible to visualize the various events listeners registered on the element and its ancestors in the `Event Listeners` tab.
 You can see the DOM breakpoints of the elements and all its JavaScript properties from the dedicated tabs `DOM Breakpoints` and `Properties`.
 The changes made in the `Elements` tab are not saved forever so don't forget to refresh the page to get back to a clean state.

 <img src="{{ site.baseurl }}/img/posts/2017/11/25/chrome-devtools-part1/elements-computed.png" class="img-fluid img-border">

 ## Layout

 Test your page on various devices using the button on the left of the `Elements` tab in order to activate the `Device toolbar` where you can simulate your website on various resolutions.
 The `Device toolbar` gives you the ability to simulate the device orientation and to see all your CSS media queries breakpoints.
 The list of devices can be customized, allowing you to specify the resolution of any device.
-A low quality internet connection or even the lack of internet connectivity can be simulated to test the behavior of your site offline for example.
+A low-quality internet connection or even the lack of internet connectivity can be simulated to test the behavior of your site offline for example.

 <a href="{{ site.baseurl }}/img/posts/2017/11/25/chrome-devtools-part1/elements-responsive.png">
   <img src="{{ site.baseurl }}/img/posts/2017/11/25/chrome-devtools-part1/elements-responsive.png" class="img-fluid">